MohamedAsfar/Employee_Absenteeism/README.md

 - Reason_2 grouped by pregnancy issues
 - Reason_3 grouped by poisoining
 - Reason_4 grouped by general body issues

+Now, lets focus on our target variable "Absenteeism Time in Hours".
+The meadian value in "Absenteeism Time in Hours" is 3 hours.
+So, we group them as

+- Moderately absent ( less than or equal to 3 hours -Class value 0)
+- Excessively absent (greater than 3 hours - Class value 1)

 ---

 ## Exploratory Data Analysis